kpchoy/Study-Guide-Notes-/algorithms-data-structures/graphs.md

 - Give a high level overview of an Adjacency Matrix
   - square matrix used to represent a finite graph.
 Size V*V. Elements of the matrix indicate whether pairs of vertices are adjacent

+- Adjacency Matricies provides O(V) for finding all adjacent nodes to a certain node

 - If we were only concerned about time complexity is an Adjacency Matrix efficient?
 Why/why not?
   - efficient, 2D array operations are O(1) time